How would you, as an HR practitioner ensure that information reported on an HR dashboard is relevant for management decision making.

 Human Resource Information System or HRIS manages the HR policies, processes, and people in an organization (Buzkan, 2016).
 Its powerful set of features work together to tackle the multi-faceted complexities of HR processes.
 Every HRIS comes with an array of so-called ‘indispensable features’ that are said to cover other vital processes and services.
 Yilmaz (2016) states that a human resources information system (HRIS) is standalone or SaaS-based software designed to aid HR departments in managing people, policies and procedures.
 HRIS solutions feature data entry, data tracking, data analysis, and information-related capabilities to address a wide range of human resources department needs, including applicant tracking, onboarding, payroll, performance management and accounting functions.
 Although your human resources department (HR) exists to deal with people, it still runs on data.
 A human resources information system (HRIS) or management system (HRMS) is software that stores the employee information HR needs to operate.
 The objectives of a human resource information system are to keep data accurate and more usable to speed up HR’s operations.

 Employees are the vital force driving any organization, and as such making sure that employee information is properly stored and managed is of utmost importance.
 Despite the importance of employee data, many HR departments are still filing away paper forms and documents.
 This is not only inefficient and cumbersome, but it is also not the most secure option available (Siyam et al., 2019).
 Organizations must turn to software solutions for managing the efficiency of their internal HR procedures while being sure to maintain the integrity of dealing with sensitive employee data.
 In HR departments, poorly established and implemented policies and procedures directly impact the quality of life of employees within the organization.
-By tracking HR performance in a reliable way, businesses can improve efficiency and effectiveness of their business practices.
+By tracking HR performance in a reliable way, businesses can improve efficiency and effectiveness of their business practices, with the help of HR services company.

 An effective HRIS provides information on just about anything a company needs to track and analyze data about employees, former employees, and applicants, from their first application, through their tenure on the job, to resignation or retirement.
 It’s a one-stop-shop for individuals, employees, managers and hiring and recruiting professionals to find information when they need it (Diez et al., 2019).
 As such, a comprehensive HRIS enables a company to more effectively project and budget its HR costs, and it can improve efficiency when it comes to decision making.
 Because all information and analysis are in one place, and because of integrated analysis and reporting capabilities, an HRIS makes it easy to find and analyze all available HR-related data, thereby facilitating an organization’s ability to make decisions about hiring, firing, pay, promotions, headcount, turnover and retention rates, and other personnel decisions.